Chingrir Chop/Prawn Croquettes- Kolkata Street Style

-When I was making these croquettes I was just trying to recall the taste of Robi da’s Chop.
-Well, these beauties turned out good, much more better than my expectation.
-So I’m happy, and sharing my happiness aka recipe with all of you. 😉 Make them, eat them, serve them…one thing I can tell you that you wouldn’t be disappointed! 🙂
+When I was making these croquettes, I was trying to recall the taste of Robi da’s Chop.
+Well, they turned out good, much better than my expectations.
+So, I’m happy enough to share my Chingrir Chop recipe with all of you.
+I hope you’ll enjoy making them for your loved ones, and if you do, let me know about your experience. 🙂

 Chingrir Chop/Prawn Croquettes